dimagi/commcare-hq/DEV_SETUP.md

 where "username" and "password" are the values of "COUCH_USERNAME" and "COUCH_PASSWORD" given in `COUCH_DATABASES` set in `dev_settings.py`.

-You should run `./manage.py migrate` frequently, but only use the environment variable CCHQ_IS_FRESH_INSTALL during your initial setup.
-It is used to skip a few tricky migrations that aren't necessary for new installs.

 #### Troubleshooting Issues with `sync_couch_views`